 Mass.
 Corps of Fire Chaplains

 Chaplains provide spiritual and personal counseling to firefighters and other department members.
-Some Chaplains work a set schedule but are usually available at any time, even weekends and holy days.
-A fire department may also loan its Chaplain to other emergency medical services providers or to the local police department.
-Chaplains usually do not take confession or offer last rites, but they can talk to fire department personnel about things that are bothering them.
-Also, chaplains can offer marriage counseling to fire department staff members and their spouses or fiances, grief counseling to the families of firefighters killed in the line of duty and are trained in Critical Incident Stress Management.
+Some Chaplains work a set schedule but are usually available anytime, even on weekends and holy days.
+A fire department may also loan its Chaplain to other emergency medical services providers or the local police department.
+Chaplains usually do not take confession or offer last rites, but they can talk to fire department personnel about things that bother them.
+Also, chaplains can provide marriage counseling to fire department staff members and their spouses or fiances, grief counseling to the families of firefighters killed in the line of duty, and are trained in Critical Incident Stress Management.
 A fire department may ask its Chaplain to conduct funerals or memorial services, especially if the firefighter does not have a pastor.
-A Chaplain can also officiate at a wedding and some chaplains represent their fire departments at community events.
-They may serve on community boards, join local ministerial associations and speak at events and civic organizations.
+A Chaplain can also officiate at a wedding, and some chaplains represent their fire departments at community events.
+They may serve on community boards, join local ministerial associations, and speak at events and civic organizations.
 Chaplains create a bridge between the department and the community or communities it serves.

-Fire Department Chief Officers who wish to receive information on the work of a Department Chaplain, request assistance in locating a Chaplain to serve their Department, would like to arrange for a presentation on the Ministry of a Fire Chaplain or Clergy currently serving as Chaplains, would like to serve or who desire information about joining the Corps should contact the Chief Chaplain, The Rev. Bruce Arbour at THIS EMAIL ADDRESS:
+Fire Department Chief Officers who wish to receive information on the work of a Department Chaplain, request assistance in locating a Chaplain to serve their Department, would like to arrange for a presentation on the Ministry of a Fire Chaplain or Clergy currently serving as Chaplains, would like to serve or who desire information about joining the Corps should contact the Chief Chaplain, The Rev. Bruce Arbour.

 MCFC Dues Information